 4. Materials

-Most nibs are made from gold alloys or stainless steel, however more and more pen manufacturers are introducing plastic nibs into the mix.
+Most nibs are made from gold alloys or you'll find stainless steel nibs, however more and more pen manufacturers are introducing plastic nibs into the mix.
 The most prized nibs are made from gold.
-Gold contains the best combination of properties needed to forge a nib’s iconic shape, especially if it's made by hand and provides the right amount of flex for a smooth and luxurious writing experience.
+Gold contains the best combination of properties needed to forge a nib's iconic shape, especially if it's made by hand and provides the right amount of flex for a smooth and luxurious writing experience.

 Gold nibs are made from a gold and metal alloy and come in varying degrees of gold-to-metal ratios.
 They can also come in rose and white gold variants.
 The more gold used in the nib, the softer the writing experience, providing more flexibility and give, adding character to your penmanship.
 It will also allow the nib to adjust to your writing style over time.